Dear readers of ADxS.org, please forgive the disruption.

 • Diabetes.

-It is not known if Mazindol can harm an unborn child or if Mazindol passes into breast milk.
-Do not take Mazindol if you are pregnant or planning to become pregnant, or if you are breastfeeding.
+It is not known whether Mazindol can harm an unborn child or whether Mazindol passes into breast milk.
+Mazindol should not be taken during (planned) pregnancy or while breastfeeding.

 1. Sigma-Aldrich: Mazindol (abgerufen 20.08.22).